izivkov/gshock-api-esp32/README.md

 | MRG-BF1000 | 5702    | Server does not recognizes connection attempt                                         |
 | GB-X6900 	 | 3418 	 | Server does not recognizes connection attempt                                         |

-We are looking for feedback about the accuracy of this table, so please comment in the **Issues** section with any disrepancies.
+We are looking for feedback about the accuracy of this table, so please comment in the **Issues** section with any discrepancies.

 ## Requirements